-Schlumbergera bridgesii, commonly known as Christmas Cactus, performs best indoors but also thrives in sheltered areas outdoors in USDA hardiness zones 10 to 12.
-An established Christmas Cactus typically suffers few problems, although some may develop red-tinged foliage as a result of poor growing conditions, infections or inadequate care.
+Schlumbergera × buckleyi, commonly known as Christmas Cactus or True Christmas Cactus, performs best indoors but also thrives in sheltered areas outdoors in USDA hardiness zones 10 to 12.
+An established Christmas Cactus typically suffers few problems, although some may develop red-tinged foliage due to poor growing conditions, infections, or inadequate care.

-Cultural stress is one common reason that Christmas Cactus develops red foliage, specifically if the plant is exposed to direct sun in summer or doesn’t receive enough water.
-As a tropical forest species, this cactus performs best in partial shade during warm seasons.
-However it prefers full sunlight during midwinter.
-It requires slightly more water than many other cacti and should be irrigated whenever their soil feels dry 1 inch (2.5 cm) below the surface.
+Cultural stress is one common reason Christmas Cactus develops red foliage, specifically if it is exposed to direct sun in summer or does not receive enough water.
+As a tropical forest plant, this cactus performs best in partial shade during warm seasons.
+However, it prefers full sunlight during midwinter and requires slightly more water than other cacti.
+Therefore, it should be watered whenever its soil feels dry 1 inch (2.5 cm) below the surface.
 If an established Christmas Cactus develops reddish foliage but otherwise appears healthy, evaluate its light exposure and move if necessary.
-Likewise, adjust the moisture level in the soil and don’t allow it to dry out for too long between watering.
+Likewise, adjust the soil moisture level and not allow it to dry out for too long between watering.

 Overwatering causes damage to roots both by limiting their oxygen exposure and by weakening their tissue.
-Root rot is a common result of overwatering.
-It is characterized in Christmas Cactus by mushy tissue, wilting and pink or reddish discolorations on the leaves.
+Root rot is a typical result of overwatering.
+It is characterized in Christmas Cactus by mushy tissue, wilting, and pink or reddish discolorations on the leaves.
 Another tell-tale sign of root rot is a musty or sour smell in the soil.
 An affected plant should be repotted into fresh, unused potting soil and left unwatered for 2 to 3 weeks.
-Prune off the badly damaged foliage, and slowly return the plant to a normal water schedule by letting the soil dry out in the top 1 inch (2.5 cm) between waterings.
-Disinfect pruning blades before and after use by wiping with rubbing alcohol.
+Prune off the badly damaged foliage and slowly return the plant to a regular water schedule by letting the soil dry out in the top 1 inch (2.5 cm) between waterings.
+Disinfect pruning blades before and after use by wiping them with rubbing alcohol.

-Christmas Cacti may develop an infestation of Cactus Cyst (Cactodera cacti) if potted in dirty soil or propagated from an infected plant.
+Christmas Cacti may develop an infestation of Cactus Cyst (Cactodera cacti) if potted in contaminated soil or propagated from an infected plant.
 As a nematode, Cactus Cyst primarily affects the roots but can cause a host of symptoms in the foliage.
-Stunted growth, wilting and reddish discolorations are all common symptoms, but the most unmistakeable sign is seen on the roots in the form of tiny, pearl-like masses.
-Treatment of Cactus Cyst is difficult and seldom successful, so prevention is key.
-Pot the plant in fresh, sterilized soil inside an unused pot and keep it off the ground to limit contact with infested soil.
+Stunted growth, wilting, and reddish discolorations are common symptoms, but the most unmistakable sign is seen on the roots as tiny, pearl-like masses.
+Treatment of Cactus Cyst is difficult and seldom successful, so prevention is the key.
+First, pot the plant in fresh, sterilized soil inside an unused pot and keep it off the ground to limit contact with infected soil.
 If an infestation occurs, discard the plant to keep the pathogen from spreading.

-Red or purple-tinged foliage and wilting are two common symptoms of a magnesium deficiency, which is a common ailment in Christmas Cacti.
-It occurs mainly during the winter months when feeding and watering are restricted and cold temperatures slow the plant's nutrient uptake.
-The cactus does best in winter at temperatures around 55 to 65 °F (13 to 18 °C).
+Red or purple-tinged foliage and wilting are two common magnesium deficiency symptoms, a common ailment in Christmas Cacti.
+It occurs mainly during the winter when feeding and watering are restricted, and cold temperatures slow the plant's nutrient uptake.
+In winter, the cactus does best at temperatures around 55 to 65 °F (13 to 18 °C).
 Correcting a magnesium deficiency can be done with Epsom salts.
-It normally helps to provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
+It usually helps provide a supplemental feeding of 1 teaspoon of Epsom salts dissolved in one gallon (3.8 l) of water.
 Pour the mixture into a spray bottle and spritz the tops and undersides of the foliage.
 Reapply the mixture every two weeks until the foliage returns to its original color.

 - Back to genus Schlumbergera